A non-exponential extension of Sanov's theorem via convex duality: Introduction

 where $M_n$ is defined as the set of laws $\mu \in \P(E^n)$ with $\mu_{k-1,k} \in M$ for each $k=1,\ldots,n$, $\mu$-almost surely; in other words, $M_n$ is the set of laws of $E^n$-valued random variables $(X_1,\ldots,X_n)$, when the law of $X_1$ belongs to $M$ and so does the conditional law of $X_k$ given $(X_1,\ldots,X_{k-1})$, almost surely, for each $k=2,\ldots,n$.
 Theorem \ref{th:main-sanov} becomes

 From this we derive a uniform large deviation upper bound, for closed sets $A \subset \P(E)$:

 With a prudent choice of $M$, this specializes to an asymptotic relative of the Azuma-Hoeffding inequality.
-The surprising feature here is that we can work with arbitrary closed sets and in multiple dimensions:
+The novel feature here is that we can work with arbitrary closed sets and in multiple dimensions:

-\begin{theorem} Let $\varphi : \R^d \rightarrow \R \cup \{\infty\}$, and define $\mathcal{S}_{d,\varphi}$ to be the set of $\R^d$-valued martingales $(S_k)_{k=0}^n$, defined on a common but arbitrary probability space, satisfying $S_0=0$ and
+\begin{theorem} Let $\varphi : \R^d \rightarrow \R$, and define $\mathcal{S}_{d,\varphi}$ to be the set of $\R^d$-valued martingales $(S_k)_{k=0}^n$, defined on a common but arbitrary probability space, satisfying $S_0=0$ and